moshev/HPC2015/lectures/gpu_3/gpu_3.md

 * No variable number of arguments
 * No static variables
 * Limited recursion
+ * Better go without it
 * Limited polymorphism
+ * Better go without it

 Function must be declared with qualifeier:
 * __global__, __device__, (__host__)